g-leech/argmin-gravitas/_posts/2017-09-01-turing-suicide.markdown

 <h3>Evidence neither way</h3>

 o  There was a half-eaten apple beside his bed.
 However, he usually ate an apple before bed.
-(At well-supplied-for-wartime Hanslope Park, "Alan was also able to have the apple that as a rule he would always eat before going to bed.")
+(At wartime Hanslope Park, "Alan was also able to have the apple that as a rule he would always eat before going to bed.")

 Given the weakness of the evidence, why is the suicide hypothesis the received wisdom?
 Well, without over-egging it: it makes a better story.
 And it gives the event meaning - terrible, but morally straightforward meaning.
-It makes Turing's death about homophobia, rather than absurd, empty accident.
+It makes Turing's death about homophobia, rather than an absurd empty accident.